-The Ghostwise Halfling and the Lotusden halfling both get a Wisdom increase, making clerics possible.
-For the Ghostwise Halfling your best bet is a trickery cleric with rogue-like skills, but you may do fine in other domains so long as you can avoid using weapons.
+The Ghostwise Halfling and the Lotusden Halfling both get a Wisdom increase, making clerics possible.
+For the Ghostwise Halfling your best bet is a trickery cleric with rogue-like skills, but you may do fine in other domains so long as you avoid using weapons.
 For the Lotusden Halfling, the Cleric is a great option and the innate spellcasting can add some interesting druid options.

 Any halfling will do well with a crossbow or a bow, and a stoout halfling makes as good a Defender as any dwarf would, though you’ll want to stick to rapiers or whips since they’re the best finesse options available.

 Both ghostwise and stout make fine options for the Monk.
 Lucky is helpful on a class which depends on making numerous low-damage attacks.